 BSc (Honours), MSc (Thesis) Chittagong, MPhil Qld, PhD Canberra, GCL THE CSU

-Dr Azizur's research interests span theoretical and applied statistics, Bayesian statistical modelling, predictive inference, biostatistics and public health, microsimulation modelling, small area estimation and business data analysis.
-He has a particular interest in early childhood health and development (e.g., Australian Early Development Index), indigenous health in Australia, malnutrition in developing countries, interaction of housing and spatial factors to population health outcomes, health related behaviours estimates, multilevel modelling, reweighting techniques and computational statistics.
+Azizur's research interests span statistics and data science including Bayesian modelling and data mining.
+He has a particular interest in big data analytics, predictive algorithms and data security, early childhood health and development, indigenous health in Australia, malnutrition in developing countries, interaction of housing and spatial factors to population health outcomes, health related behaviours estimates, multilevel modelling, small area estimation, computational statistics and business analytics.
 He has published various peer-reviewed manuscripts on his research areas.

 As an interuniversity level research team Azizur and his colleagues from UC, ANU, AIHW, NATSEM and Oxford together have received a grant from the Commonwealth Department of Health and Aging (DoHA) to undertake "an evaluation of the nurse practitioners – aged care models of care program" research project in Australia.

-Potential research students are encouraged to contact Dr Rahman via email at azrahman.csu.edu.au.
+Potential research students are encouraged to contact A/Prof Rahman via email on firstname.lastname@example.org.